-Richard Bland College is an Equal Opportunity Institution and as such, application for admission to Richard Bland College of The College of William and Mary is open to all qualified persons.
+Richard Bland College of William & Mary is an Equal Opportunity Institution and as such, application for admission to the Collegeis open to all qualified persons.
 Richard Bland College, an equal educational opportunity institution, makes no distinction in admission of students or in any other official activities on the basis of race, color, national origin, sex, age, religion, political affiliation, handicap, veteran's status, or any other non-merit factor.
 All standards and policies of the College, including those governing student employment, recruitment, admissions, financial aid, and support programs are applied accordingly.
 The Office of Enrollment Services, acting under policies established by the Academic Standards Committee and approved by the Board of Visitors, considers each applicant individually using principles of selection, evidence of good character, and evidence of academic achievement and promise.

 The applicant must be a graduate (or the equivalent) of an accredited high school or preparatory school with graduation based on no fewer than twenty-one (21) entrance units.
-The preferred high school grade point average for all applicants is at least 2.0; competitive applicants will have at least a 2.5.
+The preferred high school grade point average for all applicants is at least 2.5; competitive applicants will have at least a 3.0.
 Transfer applicants are encouraged to have at least a 2.0 GPA from the institution last attended.
 Along with these considerations, the College desires to incorporate into its community a wide variety of backgrounds, attitudes, and interests to enrich the educational experience of its students.
 The College has a commitment to recognize and meet the educational needs of all its students.